Azure/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

 ### Deploy the Other Azure Resources

-After the App Service Environment deployed, follow the steps below to deploy the other Azure resources.
+After the App Service Environment is deployed, follow the steps below to deploy the other Azure resources.

 2. Click the **Deploy to Azure** Button: